Freely falling bodies in a standing-wave spacetime: Geodesic deviation equation

 where $\tau$ is a proper time of the observer.

 In Appendix \ref{a3}, we use the Cartan's second structure equation to find curvature two forms.
 Next, we determine the components of the Riemann tensor \eqref{Riemann}.
 It turns out that components $R^{\hat{\alpha}}_{\;\;\hat{0}\hat{\beta}\hat{0}}$ vanish for $\hat\alpha\neq\hat\beta$ so the equations decouple and only $R^{\hat{1}}_{\;\;\hat{0}\hat{1}\hat{0}}$, $R^{\hat{2}}_{\;\;\hat{0}\hat{2}\hat{0}}$, $R^{\hat{3}}_{\;\;\hat{0}\hat{3}\hat{0}}$ have to be taken into consideration.
-Substituting these components into the geodesic deviation equation \eqref{gde}, we obtain along $\gamma_k$ in terms of the coordinate $t$\footnote{The equations have a simpler form in terms of coordinate time $t$ than in terms of the proper time of the observer $\tau$.}
+Substituting these components into the geodesic deviation equation \eqref{gde}, we obtain along $\gamma_k$ in terms of the coordinate $t$,\footnote{The equations have a simpler form in terms of coordinate time $t$ than in terms of the proper time of the observer $\tau$.}

-where $dt/d\tau=e^{-f/2}$ follows from the normalization of $e_{\hat 0}$ and where We have assumed without loss of generality $e_{\hat 0}\cdot \xi=0$, hence $\xi^{\hat 0}=0$.
+where $dt/d\tau=e^{-f/2}$ follows from the normalization of $e_{\hat 0}$ and where We have assumed without loss of generality $e_{\hat 0}\cdot \xi=0$; hence, $\xi^{\hat 0}=0$.
 In order to simplify the components $\hat 2$, $\hat 3$, we used one of Einstein equations $G_{\hat 0\hat 0}=0$ together with the fact that for our solutions \eqref{ef} we have $f_{,z}|_{\gamma_k}=0 \implies p_{,z}|_{\gamma_k}=0$.
-The equations \eqref{fgd} constitute a decoupled system of autonomous second order linear ordinary differential equations with variable coefficients.
-Since the equation decouple, the motion of test particles in transverse and longitudinal directions may be studied separately.
+Equation \eqref{fgd} constitutes a decoupled system of autonomous second order linear ordinary differential equations with variable coefficients.
+Since the equation decouples, the motion of test particles in transverse and longitudinal directions can be studied separately.